KidCoderT/my_first_package/README.md

 import kct_pygame_tools as kpt
 ```

 > Note: !!!IMPORTANT!!!
-You must install pillow & pygame manually for this module to work
+You must install pillow manually for this module to work

 and from there use kpt.""the class or function""

-this package requires pillow and pygame to be installed manually and to do that just run the following command
+this package requires pillow to be installed manually and to do that just run the following command

 ```
-pip install pygame pillow
+pip install pillow
 ```

 # Change Log @KCT